gpavanb1/Most-Basic-React-Context/README.md

 ## Contents

 Relevant code is present in [App.js](./src/App.js).
-The code is divided into 3 sections and illustrates the core patterns of React+Redux.
+The code is divided into 3 sections and illustrates the core patterns of React's Context API.

 * Context: The score along with increment and decrement functions are going to be stored in __ScoreContext__ in [context.js](./src/context.js)
 * Two main components